syncinsect/tifoo/README.md

 ## 🤲 Contributing

-Tailware is and will always be free and open source - built by developers, for developers.
+Tifoo is and will always be free and open source - built by developers, for developers.
 This decision stems from our core beliefs:

 - 🌱 We serve developers, designers, and beginners in the Tailwind ecosystem
 - 🔄 Our users can provide more professional and practical insights, creating a virtuous cycle of improvement